+This beautiful raw apple carpaccio is certainly a healthy dessert choice.
 When I think of apple desserts, I normally think of pies, sponge puddings and crumbles.
-I don’t very often make desserts with raw apple.
+I don't very often make desserts with raw apple.
 I have to say, I normally prefer cooked apple.
-However, with the pomegranate seeds, crunchy sweet pine nuts and the yoghurt, I was completely taken with it!
+However, with the pomegranate seeds, crunchy sweet pine nuts and the yogurt, I was completely taken with this fruity carpaccio!

 The recipe for the apple carpaccio is slightly adapted from Jamie Oliver's Christmas Cookbook